jlecomte/ascom-oag-focuser/README.md

 ## Hardware

 The following are just suggestions...
 Also, over time, some of the links may no longer work...
-But it should help get you started.

 * [ZWO OAG](https://astronomy-imaging-camera.com/product/zwo-oag)
 * [ZWO 1.25" helical focuser](https://astronomy-imaging-camera.com/product/zwo-1-25%E2%80%B3-helical-focuser)